-We are delighted to announce our nomination for a number of awards at the upcoming AFTA National Travel Industry Awards (NTIA). [ more ]
+We are delighted to announce we were a FINALIST and also had other nominations at the upcoming AFTA National Travel Industry Awards (NTIA). [ more ]

 Freelance writer Vanna Walsh shares her experience of climbing the Great Wall of China [ more ]

 Wendy Wu Tours is delighted to announce our appointment as the official representative of the Chongqing Municipality Tourism Bureau for Australia and New Zealand .............. [ more ]

 Book your fully inclusive tour with confidence [ more ]